-The Class 1B-1 Notes could be characterized as either derivatives or equity instruments for U.S. federal income tax purposes.
+The Class 1B-1 Notes could be characterized as derivatives, guarantee contracts, debt instruments or equity instruments for U.S. federal income tax purposes.
 While the characterization is not entirely clear, Fannie Mae intends to take the position that each Class 1B-1 Note will be treated as a notional principal contract for U.S. federal income tax purposes (other than for purposes of U.S. federal withholding tax).